To become a foster carer with The Fostering Company, you’ll have to go through the fostering application process.

 Fostering Panel

-The completed assessment is brought to the Fostering Company Fostering Panel for approval.
+The completed assessment is brought to The Fostering Company’s Fostering Panel for approval.
 You will have an opportunity to attend the Panel.
 The Panel is made up of independent professionals and an experienced foster carer.
 The Panel considers your assessment and makes the decision whether to recommend approval of you as a Fostering Company foster carer.
 Your approval as a foster carer is reviewed every year.